 Many entrepreneurs see establishing a manufacturing facility as a challenge of capital and technology.
-In the European Union, however, a third, equally critical factor enters the equation: strategic public funding.
+In the European Union, however, a third, equally critical factor comes into play: strategic public funding.

-This guide offers a clear framework for identifying and navigating the primary EU funding instruments available for industrial projects in Bulgaria, explaining how these programmes are designed to support precisely the kind of economic and green transition a new solar factory represents.
+This guide offers a clear framework for identifying and navigating the primary EU funding instruments for industrial projects in Bulgaria.
+It explains how these programmes are designed to support precisely the kind of economic and green transition that a new solar factory represents.

 Table of Contents